Sandringham House: Edward VII

 Within a decade, the house was again found to be too small, and in 1883 a new extension, the Bachelors' Wing, was constructed to the designs of a Norfolk architect, Colonel R. W. Edis.
 Edis also built a new billiard room and converted the old conservatory into a bowling alley.
 The Prince of Wales had been impressed by one he had seen at Trentham Hall in Staffordshire, and the alley at Sandringham was modelled on an example from Rumpenheim Castle, Germany.
 In 1891, during preparations for Edward's fiftieth birthday, a serious fire broke out when maids lit all the fires in the second-floor bedrooms to warm them in advance of the prince's arrival.
 (Note: The damage, through the collapse of the roof and by smoke and water, was considerable, but Humbert's efforts during construction to make the house fire-proof, combined with the actions of the estate fire brigade, averted greater loss.)
 Edis was recalled to undertake rebuilding and further construction.
 As he had with the Bachelors' Wing, Edis tried to harmonise these additions with Humbert's house by following the original Jacobethan style, and by using matching brickwork and Ketton stone.

-The house was up to date in its facilities, the modern kitchens and lighting running on gas from the estate's own plant and water being supplied from the Appleton Water Tower, constructed at the highest point on the estate.
+The house was up to date in its facilities, with the modern kitchens and lighting using gas from the estate's own plant and water being supplied from the Appleton Water Tower, constructed at the highest point on the estate.
 The tower was designed in an Italianate style by Robert Rawlinson, and Alexandra laid the foundation stone in 1877.
 (Note: Both Pevsner and Messent record the Appleton Water Tower as being designed by Martin ffolkes, a civil engineer and friend of the prince who lived at Hillington near Sandringham.
 The tower, now restored, is managed by the Landmark Trust.)
 The Prince's efforts as a country gentleman were approved by the press of the day; a contemporary newspaper expressed a wish to "Sandringhamize Marlborough House – as a landlord, agriculturist and country gentleman, the Prince sets an example which might be followed with advantage".